 To ensure that the needs of its members and the markets its serves are met, the Bank consults widely on any proposed changes to RITS.
-The Bank also holds RITS User Group forums in Sydney every six months (with dial-in facilities available).
-These forums provide an opportunity both for members to suggest improvements and for the Bank to consult on planned upgrades.
+The Bank also holds RITS User Group forums in Sydney every six months.
+These forums provide an opportunity to discuss issues of strategic importance to RITS and its members.
+The forums also provide an opportunity both for members to suggest improvements and for the Bank to consult on planned upgrades.
 The Bank also liaises closely with the industry through the Australian Payments Network and the Australian Financial Markets Association (AFMA), and directly with RITS members on proposed changes to RITS.

-A number of recent changes in RITS have been guided by the 2012 conclusions from the Strategic Review of Innovation in the Payments System that the Bank conducted.
-66 The review drew extensively on two rounds of public consultation to develop a number of strategic objectives.
+A number of recent changes in RITS have been guided by the 2012 conclusions from the Strategic Review of Innovation in the Payments System that the Bank conducted.75 The review drew extensively on two rounds of public consultation to develop a number of strategic objectives.
 Changes have been made to RITS to support the industry in achieving these objectives.
-For example, one of the strategic objectives was the ability of make real-time retail payments; FSS provides the settlement capability for this objective to be met by the NPP.
+For example, one of the strategic objectives was the ability to make real-time retail payments; FSS provides the settlement capability for this objective to be met by the NPP.